LukeShortCloud/rootpages/src/virtualization/virtual_machines.rst

 PCI
 '''

-If possible, PCI pass-through provides the best performance as there is no virtualization overhead.
-The "GPU Pass-through" section expands upon this.
+If possible, PCI passthrough provides the best performance as there is no virtualization overhead.
+The `GPU Passthrough <#gpu-passthrough>`__ section expands upon this.
 The PCI device address should be in the format of ``XXXX:YY:ZZ``.

 QEMU: